Arnold II of Isenburg: Archbishop of Trier

-Together with his colleagues from Cologne and Mainz, Arnold elected Henry Raspe as anti-king of Germany on 22 May 1246.
-After Henry's death, the archbishops elected William II of Holland as his successor in 1247.
+Arnold supported Henry Raspe as anti-king of Germany, who was elected on 22 May 1246 by the archbishops of Mainz and of Cologne.
+A minority of sources also claim that Arnold participated in this election.
+After Henry's death, the archbishops voted for William II of Holland as his successor in 1247.
 Arnold supported William from 1249, allowing him the use of his fortress at Ehrenbreitstein.
 He was with William's armies at Mainz in a confrontation with Conrad IV in 1250, and accompanied him to see Pope Innocent IV in Lyon at Easter 1251.
+Arnold translated the Pope's Good Friday speech from Italian to German for the German nobility.

-In the 1257 Imperial election, Arnold elected Alfonso X of Castile, while the other archbishops elected Richard of Cornwall.
+In the 1257 Imperial election, Arnold chose Alfonso X of Castile, while the other archbishops voted for Richard of Cornwall.
 This also led to military conflict with the Archbishop of Mainz, Gerhard I. von Dhaun, with the Trier troops defeated by Mainz at Boppard in May 1257.

 During his reign, Arnold tried to increase the power of the archbishop, and built fortifications at Trier, Münstermaifeld, Koblenz and Hartenfels as well as castles including Bischofstein Castle and Stolzenfels Castle.
 His favourite residence was at Ehrenbreitstein.
-Arnold's methods for financing his activities, which included tolls and credits, but also withheld money from other clerics, as well as the lack of diocesanal synods under his reign led to criticism by the cathedral chapter and other influential Trier clerics, who wrote an open letter that was publicly read in the cathedral on 10 February 1257.
+Arnold's methods for financing his activities, which included tolls and credits, but also withheld money from other clerics, as well as the lack of diocesanal synods under his reign led to criticism by the cathedral chapter and other influential Trier clerics, who wrote an open letter on 10 February 1257 mentioning admonitions that had been publicly read in the cathedral.

 During Arnold's tenure, only one excommunication is documented, unlike the frequent use of excommunication under his predecessor.
 The Liebfrauenkirche and St. Maximin's Abbey were completed during his reign.

 Arnold died in Montabaur in early November 1259 and is buried in Trier Cathedral, opposite of his predecessor.